Bukalapak shifts focus to profits as WeWork woes dull shine of Asian unicorns

 Several Asian unicorns -- unlisted startups valued at more than $1 billion -- have announced job cuts in recent months, but this is thought to be the first significant restructuring by one based in Indonesia.
 Bukalapak said on Wednesday it would be laying off almost 10% of its 2,000-strong workforce.

 Teddy Oetomo, chief strategy officer, said the earnings struggles of U.S. startups such as Uber, Lyft and WeWork, were "taken into account" in the board's decision.
-Oetomo stressed the cuts by the ride-hailing and e-commerce company, Indonesia's fourth biggest unicorn, were unrelated to broader company performance.
+Oetomo stressed the cuts by Indonesia's fourth-biggest unicorn were unrelated to broader company performance.

 Uber and Lyft had operating losses last year of $3 billion and $977 million respectively, while We Company, parent of loss-making office sharing startup WeWork, is seeking an initial public offering valuation potentially less than half of its $47 billion value, based on earlier fundraisings.